Using Handoff with your iPhone and iPad

 - Connected to the same Wi-Fi network.

-Bluetooth LE is required because it both uses very little power, and it only works within a very close range.
-You want Handoff to always be available, but not draining your battery unnecessarily.
+Bluetooth LE is required because it uses very little power and it only works within a very close range.
+You want Handoff to always be available but not draining your battery unnecessarily.
 Likewise, you only want devices that are nearby and under your physical control to pick up your activities.
-Security and privacy first.
+Security and privacy first, as is the Apple standard.

-- Mail, Maps, Safari, Reminders, Calendar, Contacts, Pages, Numbers, Keynote, and many third-party apps.
+The Handoff feature works with Mail, Maps, Safari, Reminders, Calendar, Contacts, Pages, Numbers, Keynote, and many third-party apps.

-Developers can also add Handoff support to App Store apps.
-Check the app's description for compatibility.

 How to enable or disable Handoff on iPhone and iPad

 Handoff should be enabled by default.
-If it isn't, or if you need to toggle it:
+If it isn't or if you need to toggle it:

-- Launch the Settings app from your Home screen
+- Launch the Settings app from your Home screen.

 Tap General.

-- Tap Handoff.
+- Tap AirPlay & Handoff.

 To disable Handoff, repeat the same steps but set the toggle to Off.